 - You are spending less and less time with friends or family.

-- You are preoccupied with Internet activities and your next online session.
+- You feel preoccupied with Internet activities and the next online session.

-- You feel restless or irritable when you are not online.
+- You feel restless or irritable when not online.

-- You have lied about your Internet usage or tried to conceal it from friends, family members, or others.
+- You lie about Internet usage or tried to conceal it from friends, family members, or others.

-- Your sleep or physical health is being affected by your Internet usage.
+- Your sleep or physical health is being affected by Internet usage.

-- Your academic and/or work performance is being compromised by your Internet usage.
+- Your academic and/or work performance is being compromised by Internet usage.

 - You use the Internet as a way of avoiding those around you.

-- You use the Internet as a way of escaping from your own feelings.
+- You use the Internet as a way of escaping from feelings.

-- You have intended to cut down on your time online, but have not.
+- You have been unsuccessful in attempts to cut down on Internet usage.

 HOW TO GET HELP